How To Run iOS Apps On Mac With Project Catalyst

 Make sure your Mac is bug-free

 Developers know that every time you change any variables around your app, unpredictable things might happen.
-As macOS Catalina and Xcode 11 are still in beta, the best you can do is ensure your Mac hasn’t carried over any bugs accumulated in years of use.
+The best you can do is ensure your Mac hasn’t carried over any bugs accumulated in years of use.
 The fastest way to do this is using a professional optimizer:

 - Download a free version of CleanMyMac X here.